kckarnige/OpenYourEye/README.md

 A: Of course!
 This mod was meant for modpacks!

 ### Q: Can I redistrubute this?
-A: Unless it's among friends, no.
+A: Unless you're in a third-world country, no.

 ### Q: There's a bug, how can I report it?
 A: Submit an issue on GitHub!
 [Click here to do that](https://github.com/kckarnige/OpenYourEye/labels), or check the "links" tab on the [Modrinth page](https://modrinth.com/mod/open-your-eye).